-Authorities: Trooper shoots driver reversing into him
+Police: Trooper shoots, wounds driver reversing into him

-GASTONIA, S.C.
-(AP) — Authorities say a North Carolina trooper shot into a car, hitting the driver who was reversing into the officer.
+GASTONIA, N.C.
+(AP) — A North Carolina trooper shot into a car, hitting and wounding the driver who was reversing into the officer, authorities said Wednesday.

-Gaston County District Attorney Locke Bell told WSOC-TV that 31-year-old Jeremy Lewis was airlifted to a Charlotte hospital and is expected to recover.
-Reports say Trooper Christopher Wade also was taken to a hospital with minor injuries.
+Gaston County District Attorney Locke Bell told local media outlets that 31-year-old Jeremy Lewis was airlifted to a Charlotte hospital and is expected to recover after the shooting in nearby Gastonia.
+Bell said Trooper Christopher Wade also was taken to a hospital with minor injuries.

-Col. Bill Grey says he’s thankful the trooper wasn’t seriously hurt.
+Col. Bill Grey, the Highway Patrol’s commander, said that “while we are saddened that the driver was injured,” he’s thankful the trooper wasn’t seriously hurt.

-The Department of Public Safety says the trooper stopped Lewis for a traffic violation Tuesday afternoon in Gastonia.
-A release says Wade tried to arrest Lewis after a license plate check showed he was wanted for probation violations, and that’s when Lewis tried to flee, going up an embankment and then reversing.
+A release from the state Department of Public Safety said the trooper stopped Lewis for a traffic violation Tuesday afternoon in Gastonia.
+Authorities said Wade tried to arrest Lewis after a license plate check showed he was wanted for probation violations, and that’s when Lewis “assaulted the trooper with his vehicle.”

 Most Read Stories